Thursday, 4 June 2026

 That the amendments be agreed to.

-In moving that those amendments be agreed to can I say that I might just start by pointing out I am not quite sure just how much the member for Brighton has cost the Liberal Party with his shenanigans in relation to these amendments.
+In moving that those amendments be agreed to, I start by pointing out I am not quite sure just how much the member for Brighton has cost the Liberal Party with his shenanigans in relation to these amendments.
 I point out further that it has only been the Labor Party that has been prepared to stand up for transparency and integrity.
 It has only been the Labor Party that has not filibustered and spent overnight and into this morning trying to obfuscate and delay to stop the opportunity for fair and free elections and for Victorians to decide election outcomes in our state, not big business, not big money, not those who want to have on speed dial their little slinky mates in the dark.
 This is what we have seen from the Liberal Party: trying to have big, massive caps, trying to blow up a system that has a special counsel and the support to make sure it can withstand challenge the High Court.

 We have seen amendments put before this Parliament that have been about ensuring fair and free elections and fair and free funding to make sure there is transparency and accountability for those who want to make a contribution to who has a say here in Victoria.
 Those opposite have decided to use ChatGPT, so lazy are they in relation to the determination about what they should do and what they think is appropriate.
-They have decided that they do not have any original ideas about these matters.
+They do not have any original ideas about these matters.
 Their strategy, their game, is simply to make sure that nothing stands up to scrutiny, nothing stands up –

 The DEPUTY SPEAKER: On relevance, I will bring the minister back to the amendments before the house on the bill.

 Anthony CARBINES: Again the question on everyone’s mind is: why doesn’t the opposition want retrospectivity back to 2018?
-These are in the amendments.
+This is in the amendments.
 Why don’t they want foreign donations outlawed?
 It is because they are a mess.
 They want to try and protect themselves over protecting the Victorian people, and that is a disgrace.
 Firstly, clause 12 of the bill – let us go there – includes a broad-ranging post-election review of the entire act by an expert panel to ensure that reviews are informed by experts.
-The bill provides that the review:
+The bill provides that the review ‘must not include more than one former member of the Council or the Assembly’.
+After discussion with the Greens political party, we recognised that this should be amended to include no former member of the Parliament of the Commonwealth or the Parliament of another state or territory.

 Victorians deserve elections that are fair, transparent and free from undue influence.
 These changes make sure the outcome is determined by voters, not by big money.
-We know the Liberal Party are perfectly comfortable to have big money flowing into politics, but the Labor Party is not, this government is not.
+We know the Liberal Party are perfectly comfortable with having big money flowing into politics, but the Labor Party is not, this government is not.
 We commend these amendments to the house.
 We commend this bill to the house, and we will see this bill through.

 James NEWBURY (Brighton) (04:35): What we have seen is a government trying to rig the electoral system.
 That is what this government has done.
 Yes, they have made some amendments to their bill.
 They have made some amendments, primarily in a deal for the crossbench votes, not solely.
 They also made some amendments based on pressure from amendments that we moved to the bill.
-The Leader of the House spoke to a concern that we have put publicly about the date of 2023 being picked in terms of clawback provisions, 2023 of course being picked because it was shortly after the last date that the Labor Party received a payment, some random date mid-2023 after receiving the last payment in April of that year.
+The Leader of the House spoke to a concern that we have put publicly about the date in 2023 being picked in terms of clawback provisions, 2023 of course being picked because it was shortly after the last date that the Labor Party received a payment, some random date in mid-2023 after receiving the last payment in April of that year.
 And now the government has accepted the need, through force, to change that date.
 But I suspect most of this conversation will be irrelevant, because I suspect that very shortly it will all be before the High Court.

-We are here because the government got it wrong.
-The government got this legislation wrong.
-The government said they got it right.
-The former Premier Daniel Andrews said he got the legislation right, didn’t he?
-Well, he got it wrong, just like he has got it wrong many, many times before the High Court.
-This legislation was thrown out.
-The High Court said they were wrong.
-They were wrong.
-That is why we are here.
-That is why we are dealing with the bill, and that is why we are dealing with the amendments, because the government drafted legislation that was wrong and based in politics, not good policy.
-It was found to be unconstitutional.
 When the drafting began on the subject matter of this bill, the first thing that the coalition said was that the legislation needed to be based in a constitutionally valid set of policy matter.
 What did the government say?
 ‘We don’t want to talk about anything relating to the constitutional matters in the bill.
 We don’t want to deal with any of it.’
 So is it any surprise that the successful applicant who saw these laws get thrown out is already publicly talking about their next challenge?
-This bill has not passed the Parliament, and the successful applicant is already filling out the form on the next challenge.
-So what the coalition said was, ‘We don’t want to see a second challenge and a second challenge which sees these laws thrown out in the immediate lead-up to the election.’
+This bill has not passed the Parliament, and the successful applicant is already filling out the form for the next challenge.
+What the coalition said was, ‘We don’t want to see a second challenge and a second challenge which sees these laws thrown out in the immediate lead-up to the election.’
 But what did the government say to that conversation?
 ‘We don’t want to talk about it.’
 Why, you would ask?
 Because the fundamental underpinning – all of the subject matter in the bill that the government does not want to talk about – is based in politics.
 We have a system that is being put to the house which blocks all big money out of the system except union money.
+How can it be that this Parliament could pass a bill that blocks big money out of the system, except from the unions?
+It is rank, and it is obvious what the government is doing.
+It is absolutely rank and obvious what the government is doing.

 But when it comes to other matters in the bill, the government did not want to discuss those either.
 The government did not want to discuss many of the fundamental elements in the bill that are of constitutional concern.
 I will raise another one.
 We just talked about the union backdoor pathway that is built into the bill.
 We just talked about the union backdoor money that is being delivered like a slush fund to the Labor Party.
 What does this bill also do in the middle of a cost-of-living crisis?
 It increases public funding.
-From the moment that the government proposed an increase of public funding, we said that it was inappropriate and that it was wrong for the Premier to further dip her hand into taxpayers pockets and to take more money out of taxpayers.
+From the moment that the government proposed an increase in public funding, we said that it was inappropriate and that it was wrong for the Premier to further dip her hand into taxpayers pockets and to take more money out of taxpayers.

 Anthony Carbines: On a point of order, Deputy Speaker, I do seek your advice in relation to relevance to the amendments which we are meant to be speaking on in relation to these matters.
 I know the member for Brighton has cost the Liberal Party a lot of money tonight, but I do think that we should be sticking to the amendments.